SETI/bolides/README.rst

 - Augment one data set with data from another, automatically matching bolide detections from different sources.
 - Pull corresponding bolide light curves from `neo-bolide.ndc.nasa.gov <https://neo-bolide.ndc.nasa.gov>`_ and plot them.

+**Documentation**

+All package documentation is hosted at `bolides.readthedocs.io <https://bolides.readthedocs.io>`_.

 **Installation**

+Steps 1 and 2 below can be skipped if you do not wish to use any plotting functions.
+However, you will still need to ``pip install shapely``.

 #.
 First, `PROJ <https://proj.org/install.html>`_ needs to be installed on your system using the installation instructions at the link. `GEOS <https://libgeos.org/usage/install/>`_ also needs to be installed.
 On Ubuntu both can be installed with ``sudo apt install proj-bin libproj-dev libgeos-dev``.
 #.
 Next, due to `known Cartopy and Shapely problems <https://github.com/SciTools/cartopy/issues/738>`_, Cartopy and Shapely need to be installed manually.
 This is done with: ``pip install numpy && pip install cartopy==0.18.0 shapely --no-binary cartopy --no-binary shapely``.
 Note that an older Cartopy version is recommended to prevent it from requiring PROJ versions not yet in common repositories.